DanielMCastro/CSE310/README.txt

 # Overview

-This program simply prints "Hello World!!" out on the display screen.
+This program is a number guessing game that randomly selects a number to be guessed that is influenced by an upper limit input by the user.
+The "reward" at the end is the output, "Hello World!!"

 I created this software to create a program that functions and show that I could create something.